surveysolutions/docs/content/getting-started/faq-for-it-personnel.md

 -   For example: every day; or twice a day.
 -   More frequent synchronizations allow faster turnaround.

-**14. We don’t want to send our data over the air.
+**14. We donâ€™t want to send our data over the air.
 Is it possible to avoid using WiFi?**

 -   Modern Android-based tablets usually do not have an Ethernet socket